prd407/allnighter/README.md

-allnighter simple notes website with some php
+allnighter, a simple notes website with some php